mattbierner/blog.mattbierner.com/_posts/2016-02-06-the-whole-rainbow.md

 description: "Uploading every color to Twitter"
 series: bandarlog
 ---
 **Update 2** -  Confirmed: Instagram hates rainbows.
 The script mysteriously stops and starts working, with the uploads succeeding but the images being insta deleted.
-Switched over the Twitter instead since their public API is not so intentionally crippled.
+Switched over the [Twitter @wholerainbow](https://twitter.com/wholerainbow) instead since their public API is not so intentionally crippled.
 You can find the original Instagram logic in the [Instagram code branch](https://github.com/mattbierner/The-Whole-Rainbow/tree/instagram).

 **Update** - Now continuing work at [@thewholerainbow2][wholerainbow2] since the original mysteriously stopped working.